 King, S. (2012).
 Nike U: Full-program athletic contracts and the corporate university.
 In D. L. Andrews and M. Silk (Eds.), Sport and neoliberalism (pp. 75-89).
 Philadelphia: Temple University Press.

 King, S. (2012).
 Civic fitness: The body politics of commodity activism.
-In S. Banet-Weiser, & R. Mukherjee (Eds.), Commodity activism.
+In S. Banet-Weiser and R. Mukherjee (Eds.), Commodity activism: Cultural resistance in neoliberal times (pp. 199-218).
 New York University Press.
-(This book is already on sale).

 King, S. (2011).
 Contesting the closet: Sheryl Swoopes, racialized sexuality, and media culture.
 In D. J. Leonard and C. Richard King (Eds.), Commodified and criminalized: New racism and African Americans in contemporary sports (pp. 203-222).
 Plymouth UK: Rowman & Littlefield.

 King, S. (2010).
 Pink ribbons, inc: The emergence of cause-related marketing and the corporatization of the breast cancer management.
-In P. Saukko (Ed.), Governing the female body: Science, media, and the production of femininity (pp.85-111).
-New York: SUNY Press.
+In P. Saukko &L. Reed (Eds.), Governing the female body: Science, media, and the production of femininity (pp. 85-111).
+Albany, NY: SUNY Press.